apalbright/thelittledataset/content/about.md

 ---
-title: About
+title: Who writes this?
 ---

-**The Little Dataset That Could** functions as an outlet for a continuously curious researcher, Alex, who loves asking questions and finding answers with data.
+Hi, I'm **Alex Albright** and I enjoy asking questions and exploring answers with data. **The Little Dataset That Could** functions as an informal outlet for my curiosities and coding (mis)adventures.

+While academic journals have low acceptance rates, it turns out a blog that you run yourself will publish 100% of your data visualizations and/or musings on everything from sleep schedules to Pixar films.

 ---

-## Bio
+## More about Alex Albright

 <img src="/./about_files/headshot2.png" style="float: left; margin-right: 15px; margin-top: 8px" alt="" width="30%" height="30%" />

-**Alex Albright** is an economics PhD Candidate at Harvard.
-Her research interests are in labor economics, law and economics, social economics, and economic history.
-Her current research focuses on risk assessment scores as tools and subjects of study in the criminal justice system.
+I'm currently an economics PhD Candidate at Harvard.
+My research focuses on criminal justice system policies *(how do judges use risk assessments? what are the welfare implications of money bail?)* as well as racial inequality in the US *(what are the economic consequences of racial violence?)*.

-She is a [Stone PhD Scholar](https://inequality.hks.harvard.edu/fellowship-awards) in Harvard's Multidisciplinary Program in Inequality & Social Policy and a [Considine Fellow](http://www.law.harvard.edu/programs/olin_center/fellowships.php) in Law and Economics.
-Alex graduated from Williams College (with a BA in math and economics) in 2014 and worked at Stanford Law School as an [Empirical Research Fellow](https://law.stanford.edu/empirical-research-fellowship/) for John Donohue from 2014-2016.
-See her [CV](/about_files/alex-albright-cv.pdf) for more academic information.
+I'm a [Stone PhD Scholar](https://inequality.hks.harvard.edu/fellowship-awards) in Harvard's Multidisciplinary Program in Inequality & Social Policy and a [Considine Fellow](http://www.law.harvard.edu/programs/olin_center/fellowships.php) in Law and Economics.
+I graduated from Williams College (with a BA in math and economics) in 2014 and worked at Stanford Law School as an [Empirical Research Fellow](https://law.stanford.edu/empirical-research-fellowship/) for Professor John Donohue from 2014-2016.

+**For more academic info, see my [Harvard Scholar page](https://scholar.harvard.edu/apalbright) or [CV](/about_files/alex-albright-cv.pdf).**

-Alex grew up in New York City and learned most adult concepts from *Seinfeld* re-runs.
-When she is not busy with R notebooks in Littauer basement or amusing side projects (the scope of this blog), she can be found diving [(i.e., falling slowly)](https://www.youtube.com/watch?v=XKgPbg8epUg&feature=youtu.be&t=13s) for frisbees.
+I grew up in New York City and learned most adult concepts from *Seinfeld* re-runs.
+When I am not busy with research or amusing side projects (the scope of this blog), she can be found diving [(i.e., falling slowly)](https://www.youtube.com/watch?v=XKgPbg8epUg&feature=youtu.be&t=13s) for frisbees.
+(During the pandemic, I've replaced playing frisbee with learning tennis and [drawing logos for my home bar](https://twitter.com/AllbriteAllday/status/1360361785941925888?s=20).)

 ---